yguitton/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 {: .hands_on}

-> <hands-on-title> Run "Prepare Data Submission" Workflow steps </hands-on-title>
->
-> This workflow takes as input ab1 sequences fles and produce filtered FastQ and Fasta files so sequences passing the quality checks are compared to NCBI nucleotidic database using Blastn operation.
-{: .hands_on}

 ## Tools used in the "Prepare Data submission" Workflow

+Following steps take as input ab1 sequences files and produce filtered FastQ and Fasta files so sequences passing the quality checks are compared to NCBI nucleotidic database using Blastn operation.

 ### Converting Ab1 files to FASTQ